When Your Spouse or Partner Dies

 If you have children

-If you have children, you are managing your own grief while also supporting theirs.
+If you have children, you are carrying your own grief while holding theirs as well, which is a great deal to ask of anyone.
 Winston's Wish supports bereaved children and their families: winstonswish.org or 08088 020 021.
 Child Bereavement UK also offers support for the whole family: childbereavementuk.org or 0800 02 888 40.
 Be honest with children at an age-appropriate level: children generally cope better with truthful, simple explanations than with silence or euphemism.

 Common questions when a spouse dies